DrChrisHowarth/hello-world/README.md

 I'm an info nerd,
 coralling the word.
-Keeping up with the herd,
+Keep up with the herd,
-I know, it sounds absurd.
+Forever absurd.